whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Cultivating a practical, aware gratitude is the first step to build spiritual strength.

-To me, a person has _spiritual strength_ if they give their love fully in each moment without holding back, and if they stand for what's right for themselves and others.
+To me, a person has _spiritual strength_ if they give their love fully without holding back, and if they stand for what's right for themselves and others.
 So what does that have to do with gratitude?

 When I notice and feel gratitude for others' gifts, it makes it hard for me not to give my own gifts in turn.
 I didn't understand this till I began nature connection practices and feeling grateful for all the gifts I received.